 Have questions about what types of financial aid are available?
 We’ve got you covered!
 Whether it be grants, loans, or scholarships the information below will provide you with all that you need to begin applying for and accepting your financial aid offer(s).

-Marshall University offers a variety of merit-based scholarships to students who demonstrate outstanding academic achievement.
+Marshall University offers a variety of merit-based scholarships to undergraduate students who demonstrate outstanding academic achievement.

 - Marshall University Scholarships for WV Applicants

 - Marshall University Scholarships for Non-Resident Applicants

 - Marshall University Transfer Scholarships

 To download a copy of the Marshall University Merit-based Scholarship policy (for the prior academic year), click on the link below.

 The Achievement Tuition Waiver Grant is available to assist incoming first-time freshmen who have exceptional financial need based on the results of the FAFSA.
 Eligibility for the Achievement Tuition Waiver Grant and the amount of the award is determined based on the student’s demonstrated unmet financial need and the student’s high school academic performance.
 The grant is available to residents, metro and non-resident students.
 Click the link below that is applicable to you.

 - Achievement Tuition Waiver Grant for Incoming West Virginia Students with Financial Need – Student Financial Assistance (marshall.edu)